HolyBlackCat/cpp-tutorials/why_msys2.md

 The most popular MinGW-w64 distribution seems to be [MSYS2](https://www.msys2.org/).
 They provide many different [kinds of compilers](https://www.msys2.org/docs/environments/) (GCC and Clang with different configurations), and [many prebuilt libraries](https://packages.msys2.org/package/).
 They also provide some command-line [utilities ported from Linux](#msys2-and-cygwin), such as `bash`, `make`, etc.

-In my opinion the collection of prebuilt libraries alone makes other distributions impractical, but for completeness here are some popular ones:
+In my opinion, the collection of prebuilt libraries and the ability to run Linux makefiles and shell scripts alone make other distributions impractical, but for completeness here are some popular ones:

 * [llvm-mingw](https://github.com/mstorsjo/llvm-mingw) - provides Clang-based toolchain (unclear what's the difference compared to MSYS2).